Chinese is a rich language, full of florid language and proverbs.

 Classic Chinese proverbs (成语, chengyu) will teach you the Chinese/Sino-Asian mindset

 These are often derived from poetry, a large number of them from the Analects of Confucius, but also from other sources.
 They were poetic in style.
-The first of these I learned was “Of three men walking, one could be my teacher”, which was part of a longer story.
-You technically have to know the full story, but the meaning in this case is obvious: one can learn anything from anyone.
+The first of these I learned was “Of three men walking, one could be my teacher”, which I learned when trying to express that you can learn something from anyone.
+The proverb is part of a longer story, but the meaning in this case is obvious without knowing the longer story.

-They also often employ imagery, like animals or geographic features, like mountains.
+Chinese Proverbs also often employ imagery, like animals or geographic features, like mountains.
 For example “The mountain is high, the Emperor is far away”.
-It means that in a large, distributed organization, HQ has no control over the provinces.
-It served me well in understanding how modern operations organizations work!
+It means that in a large, distributed organisation, headquarters has no control over the provinces.
+It served me well in understanding how modern organisations work, both in China and in the West!

-Modern Chinese idioms (俗语, suyu) will teach you language (and earn you points)
+Modern Chinese proverbs/idioms (俗语, suyu) will teach you language (and earn you points)

 A surprising number of what I thought of as proverbs/sayings are actually just common idioms.
 Shows how poetic the culture is!